onqtam/headjack/src/startup_case_study.md

 # Startup case study

-**Problem statement**: Long-form media is already the present (& future) and audio/video are preferred over text by many.
+**Problem statement**: Long-form media is the present (& future) and audio/video are preferred over text by many.
 We should be able to comment & annotate it at specific points in time on the timeline.

 But not like SoundCloud where [tiny overlapping rectangles](https://soundcloud.com/liluzivert/for-fun-prod-by-beatsbyjeff) with profile pictures are rendered on the timeline that you can just hover with the cursor to see the comment nor like YouTube where you can write a timestamp (`hh:mm:ss`) in a comment which becomes a clickable link that fast-forwards the player and then fighting it out with the other 20 000 comments in the single linear vertically scrollable section of a 3 hour long podcast and hoping to be noticed - both are horribly insufficient and unusable.
 For both of them comments are just an afterthought - it is extremely hard to discuss specific parts of long-form media & for good localized signal to actually surface & be noticed.